 Stripe Connect remains the default option for startups entering the embedded payments space.
 Its developer experience is second to none, with rich SDKs, low-code onboarding flows, and global compliance coverage.
 Stripe makes it easy for small teams to go live quickly with scalable APIs for payments, payouts, tax, and terminal devices.

 For early-stage companies, Stripe’s speed is unmatched, but it comes with tradeoffs.
-As volume grows beyond roughly $50M in annual processed payments, many SaaS platforms find their margin potential capped by Stripe’s platform and payout fees.
-It’s the best entry point for fast launches, but not always the long-term solution for maximizing economics.
+Support is almost nonexistant.
+As volume grows beyond roughly $50M in annual processed payments, many SaaS platforms find their margin potential capped by Stripe’s platform and payout fees, and start looking for other options.
+It’s an entry point for fast launches, but not the long-term solution for maximizing economics and experience.

 Highlights